zellerlab/ZellerLab.github.io/team/_posts/2023-04-10-romano-stefano.md

 scholar: vU1OVtoAAAAJ&hl
 ---

 Stefano was a postdoctoral researcher in the group between 2023-0-11 and 2024-05-31.
-After leaving the group, he became a Data Analyst/Scientist at Targenomix, Potsdam, DE.
+After leaving the group, he became a Computational Biologist at Targenomix GmbH, Potsdam, DE.